aeverall/seestar/README.md

 To download the data, go to the directory in which you wish to store the data and enter the following into the command line:
 ```
 $ wget https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing
+$
+$ tar -zxvf SFdata.tar.gz # Unzip the file into the current directory
 ```

 The code repository now doesn't know where the data is stored.
 To give the repository the location, run the following in a Python shell: